davidmoss/locate/README.md

 ```

 ## TODO
-- Admin page to import in data from geonames
+- Complete Admin page to import in data from geonames
-- Admin page to view the locations
+- Swap upload input to sync button to execute file retrieval in background celery tasks
-- API to access the locations
+- Test API to access the locations
-- Handle errors and add logs
+- Handle errors and add logs and comments